riceo/demo-get-ip/README.md

-# Get IP - A simple application for demoing Kybernetes
+# Get IP - A simple application for demoing Kubernetes

 A simple Python application that uses the Bottle framework to serve a JSON encoded client IP address of a user who makes a GET request to /.